Tokyo begins Olympic task of reorganising Games

 “I was a little pissed off because I’ve been training my butt off and I’ve been feeling great,” the 12-time Olympic medallist told the Los Angeles Times.

-There were similar feelings on the streets of Tokyo, which had won widespread praise for its preparations, with tickets flying off the shelves and venues completed well ahead of schedule.
+There were similar feelings on the streets of Tokyo, which had won widespread praise for its preparations, with tickets in high demand and venues completed well ahead of schedule.

-The Olympic rings are up and the cute wide-eyed mascots are plastered across billboards and commuter trains all over the city but most people in the megacity said sense had prevailed.

 “It is disappointing for sure, but when you think about the health of athletes as well as spectators, I understand,” IT engineer Momoko Doku told AFP on the bustling Shibuya crossing.